jkaninda/goma-gateway/docs/index.md

 - Rate limiting
   - In-Memory Token Bucket based
   - In-Memory client IP based
+- Limit HTTP methods allowed for a particular route.

 Declare your routes and middlewares as code.